 To top it up, wheel hardness varies from one skate to another and is denoted by the alphabet “A” at the end.

 Typical examples are; 80A, 76A, 74A, and 78A.
 Wheel hardness influences skate functionality since some rollerblades are more convenient on soft surfaces while others are built for tough terrains.

 Also, there are both 78A soft and hard wheels.
-The softer wheels are slower and are prone to wearing out on rough terrains.
-The best part is, they’re comfortable.
+The softer wheels are slower and prone to wear out on rough terrains.
+The best part is they’re comfortable.